How to Handle a Low Ball Offer From a Dual Agent

 “A transaction broker provides a limited form of representation to a buyer, seller, or both in a real estate transaction but does not represent either in a fiduciary capacity or as a single agent.”

-Because then you’ll have clarity about how a real estate agent is supposed to handle a two-sided transaction.
+Understanding the dual representation verbiage gives you clarity about how a real estate agent is supposed to handle a two-sided transaction.

 But more importantly…